Archive: Silicon Valley Gets Its Own Folk Horror

 This exchange in Alex Garland’s breakout series Devs is the first concrete signifier of the tension which sits at the heart of this spare, brainy, and deeply atmospheric drama.
 The story Garland is telling seems to be just another statement about Big Tech, complete with the glossy wrapper of overhead drone shots, golden lens flares, affectless tech prodigies, and an eclectic, yet devotional soundtrack.

-As posited by the Copenhagen Interpretation of quantum computing, when measured differently, Devs could be something else entirely.
+As posited by the Copenhagen Interpretation of quantum physics, when seen differently, Devs could be something else entirely.
 Intentional or not (and I have to believe it is) what Garland has created is a work of folk horror, centered on Silicon Valley — the place and the mindset.
 While it’s not an end-to-end set piece in the full genre tradition, the core of Devs is full of signifiers and sigils, tropes, motifs, and easter eggs, which suggest that Garland, at the very least, leans heavily on this story form as a way to shape his morality tale.
-Quantum computing and big data provide the dark magic, but the Valley serves up the other necessary ingredients of dangerously opaque cultures and communities, transgressive acts, and self-martyrdom with presumed punishments and rewards.
+Quantum computing and big data provide the dark magic, but the Valley serves up the other necessary ingredients: dangerously opaque cultures and communities, transgressive acts, and self-martyrdom with punishments and rewards.

 A fixture of British cinema and TV in the 1960s and 70s, films like Michael Reeves’ Witchfinder General (1968), Piers Haggard’s Blood On Satan’s Claw (1971), and of course, Robin Hardy’s The Wicker Man (1973), established canon for this niche genre of storytelling.
 Folk horror has a rather long history in cinematic terms, by some accountings reaching back as far as Swedish-Danish silent film Häxan (1922), but it has enjoyed a resurgence in recent years, whole or thematically, through the work of Peter Strickland, director of Katalin Varga (2009), The Duke of Burgundy (2015), and In Fabric (2019), Ben Wheatley’s Kill List (2011) and A Field in England (2013), Robert Egger’s debut The VVitch (2015), and the BBC-Netflix collaboration Requiem (2018).